VoidedOrigin/AdvancedTaskMGR/README.md

 Uninstall If You Have It, This Tool Can Help YOU Detect Malware On Your Device!
-Its Only For PC/Laptops, And This Tool Is Open Source, But I Recommend Running AdvancedTaskMGR.exe Cuz Then You Dont Have To Install Py / The Library's For The Python Scripts If You Dont Trust The The exe Heres The Library's You Need:
+Its Only For PC/Laptops, And This Tool Is Open Source, But I Recommend Running AdvancedTaskMGR.exe Cuz Then You Dont Have To Install Py / The Library's For The Python Scripts If You Dont Trust The exe Heres The Library's You Need:
 (pip install psutil watchdog) For My Version Of Python (Idk Which) Its
                (py -m pip install psutil watchdog)